Jeffersonville & Louisville

 ADM 252 - Funeral Service Merchandising (3 Qtr.
 Credits)

-ADM 263 - Funeral Service Marketing and Operations (3 Qtr.
-Credits)
+ADM 263 - Funeral Service Marketing and Operations (3 QH)

 This course will introduce the student to the techniques of proper business communications, including written as well as public speaking.
-Appropriate communication terminology will be examined and the student will become familiar with the different types of letters, resumes and memos, as well as the different modes and types of public speaking and how to prepare for such occasions.
+Appropriate communication terminology will be examined, and the student will become familiar with the different types of letters, resumes and memos, as well as the different modes and types of public speaking and how to prepare for such occasions.
 The student will examine the ethics associated with communications and the funeral service profession in general.
-(4 hours lecture–discussion per week)

 This survey course deals with the development of the funeral service profession from primitive man to modern times.
 The ancient civilizations of Egypt, Greece, and Rome are studied and their contributions to funeral service practice are examined.
 The course concludes with a study of the professional association development in America during the nineteenth and twentieth centuries.

-SOC 240 - Cremation and Burial Alternatives (4 Qtr.
-Credits)
+SOC 240 - Cremation and Burial Alternatives (4 QH)

 The Cremation and Burial Alternatives Curriculum focuses on the important considerations when working with those that choose cremation as a form of disposition.
-This includes proper identification, legal authorization, use of third party crematories, required forms, cremation containers, cremation merchandise, services in conjunction with cremation, arranging for the disposition of cremated remains, shipping cremated remains as well as FTC compliance and the history of cremation.
+This includes proper identification, legal authorization, use of third-party crematories, required forms, cremation containers, cremation merchandise, services in conjunction with cremation, arranging for the disposition of cremated remains, shipping cremated remains as well as FTC compliance and the history of cremation.
 Green funerals, cryonics and other alternative forms of disposition will also be discussed.
+Prerequisite: SOC 110

-PSY 250 –Funeral Service Psychology and Counselling (3 Qtr.
-Credits)
+PSY 250 –Funeral Service Psychology and Counseling (3 QH)

 Topics covered include how funeral directors can facilitate grief coping, and the characteristics of the helping funeral director.
 Students will examine crisis intervention, aftercare, a funeral director’s own grief, and funeral service stress.
-Also included will be the varying definitions of counselling, the types and styles of counselling, grief counselling, the principles and procedures of counselling, the student will become more familiar with theorists such as Worden, Wolfelt, Rogers, and Stone.
-Prerequisite: SS 543.
+Also included will be the varying definitions of counseling, the types and styles of counseling, grief counseling, the principles and procedures of counseling, the student will become more familiar with theorists such as Worden, Wolfelt, Rogers, and Stone.
+Prerequisite: PSY 120

 The student of funeral service is introduced to the statutory laws that pertain to the funeral service profession.
 The study of law governing the disposition of a dead human body, the rights, duties, and responsibilities of the funeral service practitioner, and federal laws and regulations pertaining to the funeral service industry are also examined.
 The course of study concludes with an examination of ethical practices in the funeral service profession.
-Prerequisite: PHT LER 413
+Prerequisite: LAW 241